Aerosucre: Safety

 The safety culture at Aerosucre has been called into question by airline industry analysts following a number of accidents and incidents involving the airline, along with videos that have appeared on the internet that showcase reckless behavior by Aerosucre pilots.
 In 1995, the company was cited by the Colombian government for flying at weights above their planes' specified maximum takeoff weights, and in 2005, inspectors found two planes flying while more than 4 t overweight.
 Excess weight was also cited as a factor in the fatal crash of Aerosucre Flight 157 in 2016.
 Aerosucre has had a history of transporting passengers despite being unauthorized to do so by the Colombian government.
-Following a June 20, 1991, crash that killed two, passengers reported that they had been forced to lie down on the floor of the plane, because the aircraft had no seats.
+Following a June 20, 1991 crash that killed two, passengers reported that they had been forced to lie down on the floor of the plane, because the aircraft had no seats.

 Accidents and incidents

+Aerosucre has been the site of many aviation incidents and accidents: